 74 miles – Laguna Beach is a wonderful day trip destination.
 Full of artist galleries, unique restaurants, and hidden beach coves.
 Popular annual events include the Sawdust Art Festival and the Pageant of the Masters.
 Laguna Beach draws travelers from both far and near.
 Summer months can be crowded so we recommend visiting Laguna during the offseason.
 September through May.

 84 miles – Corona del Mar is a lovely little Southern California beach town.
 While you may not be able to afford to live here.
 Corona del Mar makes a great day trip destination.
 This area of Orange County is known for its pristine beaches.
 Corona del Mar State Beach and Little Corona beach.
 Along with soaking in the sun, Corona del Mar offers Cliffside views, trendy restaurants, and quaint village shops.

 94 miles – Borrego Springs is an excellent choice for a weekend retreat or inexpensive San Diego trip.
 Entering the sleepy little downtown is like stepping back in time.
-Most folks visit this area of Southern California to explore Anza-Borrego Desert State Park.
+Most folks visit this area of Southern California to explore Anza-Borrego State Park.
 One of the town’s most unusual attractions is Galleta Meadows Estates.
 A collection of original, welded-steel sculptures that includes extinct animals, farm workers, saints, and cactus.

 If you have taken any of these San Diego Day Trips we wold love to hear about your journey in the comments section below.